TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Concept/Index.rst

    $TYPO3_CONF_VARS['SC_OPTIONS']['t3lib/class.t3lib_tcemain.php']['clearCachePostProc'][] = 'myext_cacheProc->proc';

-This registers the class/method name from the with a hook inside of :code:`\TYPO3\CMS\Core\DataHandling\DataHandler`.
+This registers the class/method name to a hook inside of :code:`\TYPO3\CMS\Core\DataHandling\DataHandler`.
 The hook will call the user function after the clear-cache command has been executed.
 The user function will receive parameters which allows it to see what clear-cache action was performed and typically also an object reference to the parent object.
 Then the user function can take additional actions as needed.

-The class has to be declated with the TYPO3 autoloader.
+The class has to be declared with the TYPO3 autoloader.

 If we take a look inside of :code:`\TYPO3\CMS\Core\DataHandling\DataHandler` we find the hook to be activated like this: